 |Institution||University of Glasgow View institution profile|

-You will have the opportunity to base your independent research projects at the University field station on Loch Lomond (for freshwater or terrestrial-based projects); Millport field station on the Isle of Cumbrae (for marine projects); or Cochno farm in Glasgow (for research based on farm animals).
-We will also assist you to gain research project placements in zoos or research laboratories, whenever possible.
+- Cochno Farm in Glasgow - for research based on farm animals We will also assist you to gain research project placements in zoos or research laboratories, whenever possible.

-You will gain core skills and knowledge across a wide range of subjects that will enhance your selection chances for competitive PhD programmes.
-In addition to academic options, career opportunities include roles in zoos, government agencies, officers of animal welfare, protection, or wildlife crime, veterinary nursing and aquaculture.
+- Gain core skills and knowledge across a wide range of subjects that will enhance your selection chances for competitive PhD programmes.

 - Scottish Society for the Prevention of Cruelty to Animals (Scottish SPCA)